Five ways to prepare your online business for an eggs-quisite Easter

 - Here’s another example of an Easter egg hunt:

 - This Easter egg hunt by Blend Bubble Tea was promoted on Instagram.
-Liking the post a certain number of times then revealed the next step, keeping people interested and encouraging them to go back to the e-commerce site.
+Liking the post a certain number of times then revealed the next step, keeping people interested and encouraging them to go back to your Shopping cart.

 - Run an Easter contest on Instagram and Facebook: A contest is a great way to boost visits to your website and to build your followers and email list – and thus your database of future potential clients.
 Keep those goals in mind when using any of these ideas to build your campaign.
 You could get people to:

 - Guess (a) how many chocolates are in the jar; or (b) the weight of the chocolate or (c) where the picture is taken.
 You could then give the item away for the first “x” right answers.